ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 A function may take multiple
 arguments.
-Unlike imperative languages, they're written without parentheses and commas.
+Unlike imperative languages, they're written without parentheses or commas.
 Instead, they are separated by spaces.
 We shall explain why later.

 ```ocaml
 # let ordered a b c =